 Levi Cole in The List is a professional superhero assassin.
 Though many heroes underestimate him, his reputation seems to have grown since the beginning of Season 2, when he killed the second in command of the Superior Six

-Worm has The Endbringers - Behemoth, Leviathan and Simurgh - which routinely kill one out of every four parahumans that fights against them.
-Behemoth in particular is known as the "Herokiller," for it's exceptionally high body count.
-While Leviathan can do the most geographic damage and Simurgh is arguably the Big Bad of the entire setting, Behemoth is exceptional at removing humanity's defenders whilst simultaneously irradiating the area.
+Worm has the Endbringers—Behemoth, Leviathan, and the Simurgh—which routinely kill at least one out of every four parahumans that fights against them.
+Behemoth in particular is known in-setting as the "Herokiller" for its exceptionally high body count.
+While Leviathan can do the most geographic damage and the Simurgh is arguably the Big Bad of the Endbringers, Behemoth is exceptional at removing humanity's defenders and simultaneously irradiating the surrounding area.

-The Slaughterhouse Nine also qualify, as they kill or inflict a Fate Worse than Death on several characters.
+The Slaughterhouse Nine collectiely also qualify, as they kill or inflict a Fate Worse than Death on several main characters.
+In particular, Bonesaw tortures and nearly kills Grue, one of the Undersiders, soon after the Nine arrive in town.